 This year-long, graduate-level certificate program has been specifically designed for mid-career professionals in nonprofit organizations.
-Recognizing the complex and challenging set of skills that are necessary to excel in human services management, this program includes six blocks of classes in key subject areas.
+Recognizing the complex and challenging set of skills that are necessary to excel in human services management, this program includes five blocks of classes in key subject areas.
 This certificate program is offered in partnership with Suffolk University in Boston.
-Please note: we have added an additional, online-only cohort to this program.
-Students may choose to be placed in the online-only cohort or the in-person cohort, which will begin online and move to the classroom once it becomes safe to do so.

 - Who attends this program